First and foremost, all are welcome to celebrate the mystery of God's love for us at the Lord's table.

 It goes by several names: Holy Communion, the Eucharist (which literally means “thanksgiving”), the Lord’s Supper, the Mass.
 But whatever its formal name, this is the family meal for Christians.
 At Grace, all persons seeking the love of Christ are welcome to receive the bread and wine, and be in communion with God and each other.

 During the Eucharist, we serve bread and wine.
 Gluten-free wafers are available.
-Please put your right hand to your left shoulder to indicate GF.
-If you would rather receive a blessing in place of bread and wine, please indicate by crossing your arms across your chest and touching your hands to your shoulders.
+Please put your right hand across your chest to your left shoulder to indicate that you need a gluten-free wafer.
+If you would rather receive a blessing in place of bread and wine, please indicate by crossing both arms across your chest and touching your hands to your shoulders.